Laser coding technology guide

 The technology is perfect for high volumes of printing and creating easy traceability on food, drink and pharmaceutical products.
 A concentrated beam of light is deflected by mirrors through a lens to form characters by removing material or coating from the product or packaging.
 Accuracy is guaranteed, giving you 24/7 operation without the need for users to manually intervene.

 Laser coding permanently changes the surface of the substrate.
 For example, when laser coding painted card, the very top layers of paint are removed revealing the contrasting bare card underneath.
 The same process on plastic changes the very chemical nature of the material, either melting it to leave a mark or causing a colour change.
-When coding on glass, the laser leaves micro cracks, scribing a permanent code without weakening the material.
+When laser coding on glass, the laser leaves micro cracks, scribing a permanent code without weakening the material.

 For more information on laser marking technologies and for advice on selecting the right type of laser for your application, read our white paper: